-For the three months ended March 31, 2003, free cash flow from operations as well as borrowings from the credit facility discussed below, were used to pay final tax payments of \$10.4 million associated with the sale of the operations to Emcor.
+During the first quarter of 2003, free cash flow as well as borrowings from the credit facility discussed below, were used to pay final tax payments of \$10.4 million associated with the sale of the operations to Emcor.
 The net proceeds received at the closing of the Emcor transaction in the first quarter of 2002 were all used to reduce our debt.

-Credit Facility -- Our primary current debt financing capacity consists of a \$54 million senior credit facility, or the Facility, provided by a syndicate of three financial institutions led by General Electric Capital Corporation, or GE.
+Credit Facility -- Our primary current debt financing capacity consists of a \$53 million senior credit facility, or the Facility, provided by a syndicate of three financial institutions led by General Electric Capital Corporation, or GE.
 The Facility includes a \$20 million sublimit for letters of credit.
 The Facility is secured by substantially all of our assets.
-The Facility was entered into on October 11, 2002 and replaced our previous revolving credit facility.
-The Facility consists of two parts: a term loan and a revolving credit facility.
+The Facility was entered into on October 11, 2002 and consists of two parts: a term loan and a revolving credit facility.

-The term loan under the Facility, or the Term Loan, was originally \$15 million, which we borrowed upon the closing of the Facility on October 11, 2002.
-The Term Loan must be repaid in quarterly installments over five years beginning December 31, 2002.
+The term loan under the Facility, or the Term Loan, was originally \$15 million, which we borrowed upon the closing of the Facility.
+The Term Loan must be repaid in quarterly installments over five years.
 The amount of each quarterly installment increases annually.
 These scheduled payments are recapped below under Amounts Outstanding, Capacity and Maturities.